Alice is a popular choice in the UK, ranked #52 in 2025. There's a good chance they'll share their name with at least one classmate throughout school.

 Common questions about the name Alice

 Unlikely.
-With around 896 UK babies named Alice per year, your child will almost certainly be the only Alice in her class, and possibly the only one in the whole school.
+With around 825 UK babies named Alice per year, your child will almost certainly be the only Alice in their class, and possibly the only one in the whole school.

 The name Alice has Germanic origins and means "Noble kind; of noble birth".
 Names with clear etymological roots tend to age well — they carry weight beyond fashion cycles and give children a story to tell about their name.